mgMiao/Data_Science_Project_1/Data Science Repo/README.md

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
 This is the final project for INFO-557.
-The purpose of this project is to use hotel booking data to predict poetential cancellation made by customers, which will allow the hotel to reduce cancelation and maximize profits.
+The purpose of this project is to use hotel booking data to find the best estimator to predict poetential cancellation made by customers, which will allow the hotel to reduce cancelation and maximize profits in the future.

 ### Collaborators
 |Name     |  Github Page   |